cotterell/csua/README.md

 * **Regular, documented evaluation and feedback is required.**  All participants are expected to participate in weekly meetings with their course instructor / mentor.
 Direct feedback should be provided on an immediate and ongoing basis.
 Specifically, instructors should directly observe in-class PLA activities and regularly provide feedback on what is and what is not working well.
+  Participants are required to summarize their work experience each week to the course instructor.
   Additionally, all participants will need to complete and document an [exit interview](#exit-interviews) with their instructor.